Referendum transforms gay Ireland despite delay on first weddings

 “What the referendum did was gave permission to allow conversations to take place in places where it hadn’t happened before: working class areas, rural areas.
 It allowed LGBT (lesbian, gay, bisexual and transgender) issues to come out of the closet,” he said.

-The numbers of firms cooperating with the country’s main LGBT diversity programme has doubled since the start of the year, according to the Gay and Lesbian Equality Network.
+The numbers of firms cooperating with the country’s main LGBT diversity program has doubled since the start of the year, according to the Gay and Lesbian Equality Network.

 At the national Gay Pride parade in June, the largest ever, a number of the country’s highest profile employers, including Bank of Ireland, entered floats.
 Global technology giants such as Google and Twitter were among over 300 firms who campaigned for a “Yes” vote.